amberframework/docs/README.md

 # Introduction

-Amber is an web development framework written in the Crystal programming language.
+Amber is a web development framework written in the Crystal programming language.
 The framework implements the server-side MVC pattern using the object-oriented paradigm.
-Many of Amber components and concepts will seem familiar to those of us with experience in other web frameworks like Phoenix, Ruby on Rails or Python's Django.
+Many of Amber's components and concepts will be familiar for developers with experience with other web frameworks like Phoenix, Ruby on Rails or Python's Django.

 ![Amber Framework](https://raw.githubusercontent.com/amberframework/site-assets/master/videos/amber-animated-logo.gif)

 Amber aims to deliver developer happiness, productivity, and bare metal performance.
-The Crystal language is heavily inspired on Ruby delivering familiarity and productivity making it easy to read and write code with a lower learning curve for experienced Ruby developers.

-Crystal also has some modern features like macros, concurrency model, union types, C bindings, and built in dependency manager.
+The Crystal language is heavily inspired on Ruby, delivering familiarity, productivity, and a low learning curve for experienced Ruby developers.
+Meanwhile, Crystal also has some modern features like macros, concurrency model, union types, C bindings, and built in dependency manager.
 Amber takes advantage of all these features providing you a opinionated structure to develop a web application.

 Amber offers a variety of familiar tools such as generators, database management, CLI, deployment tools, docker support, encrypted secrets, webSockets, and more for fast prototyping and developing enterprise-grade web applications.
 If you come from a Ruby on Rails background you will feel right at home, but, be aware Amber is not Rails!
 Amber is type-safe, compiled, and embraces the best features from many different frameworks for example pipes for routing which is more similar to the Phoenix framework.